genomescienceconf/newcastle-genome-science/_posts/2023-11-23-Genome-Science-Is-Coming.md

 author: Sion Bayliss and Jordi Paps Montserrat
 ---

 Genome Science Conference will be returning in 2024 with a new venue, The University of Bristol.
 The conference will be taking place on the 16-18th July 2024.
-Please indicate your interest in attending by submitting your response to the Google Form below: PLACEHOLDER
+Please indicate your interest in attending by submitting your response to the Google Form [here](https://docs.google.com/forms/d/e/1FAIpQLSe27sq9AEDcFMqv2QL_c-kgK3RLTV8Tbr4u_6EiEVmT-WGPMA/viewform?usp=sf_link).